• Skip to main content

 Ingredients

-• 50 g raw hulled sunflower seeds for sprouting
+• ½ cup (50g) raw hulled sunflower seeds, for sprouting

-• fresh cool water as needed for rinsing
+• fresh cool water as needed, for rinsing

 Instructions